Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Application

-Based on the two bootstrap testing methods in Table \ref{tab: 5}, we have the following conclusions under 0.05 significance level.
+Based on the two bootstrap testing methods in Table \ref{tab: 5}, we have the following conclusions under $\alpha = 0.05$ nominal significance level.
 Controlling other covariates, the probability of female students achieving high academic performance is significantly higher than that of male students in middle school, but the gender effect is not significant in the high school.
 The hours spent on private education and after-school education can increase the probability of achieving high academic performance significantly in both middle school and high school.
-The household income and mother's education level have a significant positive influence on their child's academic performance.
-However, father's education only has a significant influence during the middle school period.
-The estimated coefficients and testing results are approximately the same as \citet{kim2017statistical}, who used a random effect model to analyze this dataset.
+The household income has a significantly positive influence on their child's academic performance.
+However, father's and mother's education level only has a significant influence during the middle school period.